microsoft/VisualTrueType/README.md

 For documentation of the Visual TrueType source formats visit https://docs.microsoft.com/en-us/typography/tools/vtt/tsi-tables.

+## Building

+In the "vttcompile" folder, there is a Visual Studio Solution for Microsoft Visual Studio users, and an Xcode Project For Apple Xcode users.

+For unix users (including Linux and Apple command-line), `cd src && make` should work.
+You can also cross-compile for 32-bit windows with `cd src && make CXX=i686-w64-mingw32-c++`, for 64-bit windows with `cd src && make CXX=x86_64-w64-mingw32-c++`; and use clang, enabling all the recommended warnings with `cd src && make CXX=clang++ CXXFLAGS=-Wall`.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a